kelson-martins/TaskManagerCLI/README.md

 # taskmanagercli
+Simple Task Manager Application<br />
-Simple task manager developed to test the power of the Commons CLI AI for the development of command line based systems
+Developed to test the power of the Apache Commons CLI API for the development of command line based systems